apireno/postgres_embeddings/README.md

       * `demo_generate_edgengrams`: Handles out-of-vocabulary (OOV) words using n-grams.
       * `demo_get_sentence_vectors`: Retrieves vectors for a given blob of text.
       * `demo_content_to_vector`: Returns a representative mean vector for a blob of text.
-  * **Sample Data**: Includes a sample word embedding model (trained with fastText on a list of SEC-registered firms) and corresponding content.
+  * **Sample Data**: Random movie review content and the embeddings are expected to be GloVe pre-trained 6B 50 token model (glove.6B.50d.txt).

 -----